Heaven, Saturday morning

 “You will temporarily take over the body of an ice cream salesman called Kevin.”

-HP taps his foot and watches through the one way mirror in the sky as 4501 plummets to earth, his heavenly raiment already changing to jeans and a Nirvana tee-shirt.
+HP taps his foot and watches as 4501 plummets to earth, his heavenly raiment already changing to jeans and a Nirvana tee-shirt.

 His Satanic Highness kneels on the backs of two recently arrived politicians, his backside bare and pulsating with inner evil.
 A ring of hellfire encircles them, holding back a legion of imps and fiends with singed hair and blistered skin.